MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 The start and end points (`point0` and `point3`) are calculated based on the normal parametric equations for the circle.
 Because the circle is centered at (0, 0), these points can also be treated as radial vectors from the center of the circle to the circumference.
 The control points are on lines that are tangent to the circle, so they are at right angles to these radial vectors.
 A vector at a right angle to another is simply the original vector with the X and Y coordinates swapped and one of them made negative.

-Here's the program running on the three platforms with three different angles:
+Here's the program running with different angles:

 [![](beziers-images/beziercirculararc-small.png "Triple screenshot of the Bezier Circular Arc page")](beziers-images/beziercirculararc-large.png#lightbox "Triple screenshot of the Bezier Circular Arc page")